alexamies/buddhist-dictionary/data/dictionary/dictionary-readme.txt

    Load the data.
 Look for the foreign key problem with a select statement.

-   For the illustrations table use statements like

-   > SELECT medium_resolution, author FROM illustrations WHERE author NOT IN (SELECT name FROM authors);
-   > SELECT medium_resolution, license FROM illustrations WHERE license NOT IN (SELECT name FROM licenses);

    For the words table use statements like

    > SELECT id, topic_cn FROM words WHERE topic_cn NOT IN (SELECT simplified FROM topics);